UX Design Project: 'Fridge Assistant'

 steps in the process — or scroll straight down to the end to simply view my final presentation of the process and my findings!

-Part 1: Initial Research and Defining the Problem
+Part 1: Initial research & Defining the problem

 I started off by compiling a competitive analysis of other similar apps on the market; I looked at their strengths and weaknesses, and identified my target market.
 I then conducted user interviews to learn more about people's food management habits, and used this to define my Problem Statement.

-I organised my findings through affinity mapping (see the timelapse here!) and used this - together with personas and storyboards - to create an initial user flow and find my design direction.
+I organised my findings by affinity mapping all of my post-its (feat. a silly little timelapse because god do I love affinity mapping!) and used what I gathered from this — together with the personas and storyboards I'd created — to create an initial user flow and find my design direction.
 I listed all of the features I'd want to include, and then prioritised them according to expectation and impact.
-I then created a revised user flow of the minimum viable product.
+Having gained some clarity from this and wanting to reduce the scope, I revised the user flow for my minimum viable product.

-Next I jumped into Sketch and created my initial wireframes from my sketches.
-This was an iterative process, and each screen changed shape several times.
-I also created annotated wireframes, which I would give to an engineer should I ever decide to actually develop the app.
-These annotations would help explain each item's behaviour so that the entire group of people theoretically working on the app would be aligned on its functionality.
+Next I jumped into Sketch and created initial wireframes from my sketches.
+As always, this was an iterative process, and each screen changed shape several times.
+I annotated them all in detail as well, outlining each section's functionality, on the off-chance that I ever decide to actually develop the app.

 Part 5: Usability Testing

-Once the wireframes were ready, I created a clickable prototype from them using InVision.
-(Link to the prototype here.)
-I then selected a few candidates to test it on, using a screener, and held several user tests.
-I collected the feedback from each user, and used this to iterate and improve the prototype further.
+Once I was happy with the wireframes, I assembled them together into a clickable prototype.
+I wrote and sent out a screener, and selected a few candidates to test it on.
+I recorded each playtest and analysed the main feedback points from each user, and used this to improve the prototype further.

 Part 6: Results